agentquackyt/Tetrois/readme.md

 - Terminal-rendered Tetris gameplay with colored blocks and a ghost piece
 - Next-piece preview and a small UI panel showing score, level, lines, and highscore
-- Smooth rendering via line-diff updates to minimize flicker
 - Simple scoring (standard Tetris line scores) and level progression
 - Portable single-source implementation (no external libraries required)
+- Game over screen and improved rendering using ncurses

 ## Controls